Register to get access to free programming courses with interactive exercises

 Logical operators

-Conditions within media queries can be combined.
-There are three logical operators for this:
+We can combine conditions within media queries.
+There are three logical operators for this.

-• Logical «AND».
-It means that several conditions must be met for CSS styles to apply to an element.
-Let's make a condition that verifies that the device's screen is in portrait mode andand has a viewport width of at least 600 pixels:
+Logical AND.
+Several conditions must be met for CSS styles to apply to an element.
+Let us make a condition that verifies that the screen is in portrait mode and has a viewport width of at least 600 pixels:

 <style>